Committees & Boards with Citizen Appointments

 Committee of Adjustment

 To review and consider minor variances from the provisions of municipal by-laws such as the Zoning By-law, including changes to legal non-conforming uses.
-Click here for more information.
+More information about the Committee of Adjustment.

 Durham Land Division Committee

 To consider Land Severance applications as an alternative means of subdividing land to that of formal plan of subdivision.
-Click here for more information.
+More information about the Durham Land Division Committee.

 Heritage Oshawa (MHC)